 Incisions are made in inconspicuous areas to minimize visible scarring.
 You and your plastic surgeon will discuss which incision options are appropriate for your desired outcome.
 Incision options include:

-Incisions vary based on the type of implant, degree of enlargement desired your particular anatomy and patient-surgeon preference.
+Incisions vary based on the type of implant, degree of enlargement desired, your particular anatomy, and patient-surgeon preference.

 Step 3 – Implant choice